Mount Everest expedition

 - Personal Insurance

-- Personal cargo costs
+- Personal cargo costs to Nepal

 - Personal equipment/climbing gear/vaccinations